Leash Pressure/Loose Leash Walking

 Professional Anchor

-This is called a “thumblock” and it works with any leash.
+This method is effective with any leash.

 Don’t Wrap!